keygen-sh/request_migrations/README.md

 Request migrations should [avoid using the `migrate` method](#avoid-migrate-for-request-migrations).

-### One-off migrations
+### Data migrations

 In our first scenario, where we combined our user's name attributes, we defined our migration using the `migrate` class method.
 At this point, you may be wondering why we did that, since we didn't use that method for the 2 previous request and response migrations above.

-Well, it comes down to support for one-off migrations (as well as offering a nice interface for pattern matching inputs).
+Well, it comes down to support for data migrations (as well as offering a nice interface for pattern matching inputs).
 Let's go back to our first example, `CombineNamesForUserMigration`.

 ```ruby
 class CombineNamesForUserMigration < RequestMigrations::Migration